 A genetic algorithm (GA) is a search technique used in computing to find exact or approximate solutions to optimization and search problems.
 It derived from the principles of natural selection and evolutionary theory [8, 9].

-To use genetic algorithm we have to define two things a genetic representation of the solution domain and a fitness function to evaluate the solution domain
+To use genetic algorithm we have to define two things a genetic representation of the solution domain and a fitness function to evaluate the solution domain.
 Representation of the solution domain in OSPFWS problem is a value in the search space [1, 65535] all values in the search space represent feasible solutions.
-In our problem Representation of solutions is in form of weights of links arrays

-And the fitness function determine the fitness weight values that achieve the object function

-The first step to tailor genetic algorithm for OSPFWS problem is Representation

-Second step initial population in this step we try to construct vectors of solutions for beginning the optimization process we can select random numbers from search space take as solution vector and also we can put all link weight values to 1 and take as another vector solution we can also take values [1/bandwidth] like CISCO recommendation this vectors used to begin optimization

-Third step is evaluation function mean test the solution vectors and show how it fitness thought fitness function it is a necessary part in genetic algorithm that each solution apply in a simulated or real network and generate traffic after that measure the load of links this enable us to get the cost function which equal sum of all link utilization the cost function value is the fitness value

-Fourth step is population partition.
-Which mean arrange the solution vector (individuals) according to their fitness values to three classes

-Class A called elite individuals it content the best solutions and class B called middle class it content solution between class A and class C and class C called lower class and content the worst solution

-Fifth step is parent selection this step to select which solution (parents) be selected to create the next improved solution (generation) selection can be done like that:

-1- random select from class A

-- 2- select other parent from class B and C - 3- leave class A without updates but try to modifies class C by random generated solution

-Sixth step crossover is used to vary the primary solution (parent) to next solution (child) in other meaning take some gens (weights values) from the first parent and others from the second parent to create the new chromosome (new vector for solution ) for the children

-Seventh step is mutation it means change some values of bad gens (weight) which reason of bad result.
+In our problem Representation of solutions is in form of weights of links arrays.
+The fitness function determines the fitness weight values that achieve the object function.
+First step: to tailor genetic algorithm for OSPFWS problem is representation.
+Second step: initial population in this step we try to construct vectors of solutions for beginning the optimization process we can select random numbers from search space take as solution vector and also we can put all link weight values to 1 and take as another vector solution we can also take values [1/bandwidth] like CISCO recommendation this vectors used to begin optimization.
+Third step: is evaluation function mean test the solution vectors and show how it fitness thought fitness function it is a necessary part in genetic algorithm that each solution apply in a simulated or real network and generate traffic after that measure the load of links this enable us to get the cost function which equal sum of all link utilization the cost function value is the fitness value.
+Fourth step: it is population partition.
+Which mean arrange the solution vector (individuals) according to their fitness values into three classes: Class A called elite individuals, it contains the best solutions and class B called middle class it contains solution between class A and class C and class C called lower class and contains the worst solution.
+Fifth step: is parent selection this step to select which solution (parents) be selected to create the next improved solution (generation) selection can be done like that: (1) random select from class A. (2) select other parent from class B and C. (3) leave class A without updates but try to modifies class C by random generated solution.
+Sixth step: crossover is used to vary the primary solution (parent) to next solution (child) in other meaning take some gens (weights values) from the first parent and others from the second parent to create the new chromosome (new vector for solution) for the children.
+Seventh step: is mutation it means change some values of bad gens (weight) which reason of bad result.
+M. Ericsson and RESENDE and PARDALOS use genetic algorithm like above and have good results they implement genetic algorithm for solve OSPFWS they find that it was able to increase network traffic by 70% until the network becomes congested [10].
+Figure 2 shows the all steps of genetic algorithm.